 English conditional is one of the most common sources of mistakes for non-native speakers.
 The most common pattern for conditional sentences is “if someone did something, someone would do something”, e.g. “if he worked, he would have enough money” which implies that he doesn’t work, so he doesn’t have enough money.

 The form used after “if” in the example above is the so called subjunctive mood.
-What that means needn’t trouble you; the important point is to know that it’s the same for every verb as the simple past tense of that verb (e.g. “if I went”, “if you did”, “if he saw”), with the exception of “to be” for which it is “were”, even after “I”, “he”, “she”, and “it” (e.g. “if I were”, “if you were”, “if he were”).
+The important point to remember is that it’s the same for every verb as the simple past tense of that verb (e.g. “if I went”, “if you did”, “if he saw”), with the exception of “to be”, for which it is always “were” (e.g. “if I were”, “if you were”, “if he were”).

 The subjunctive mood expresses something that (theoretically) could be happening right now, but which (in reality) isn’t happening.
 And this is exactly what you want to express when you express a wish, for example: